-Now season 2 is underway, and it’s as gripping as a train-wreck in real-time.
-The activity that fuels the Mr. Robot story-line is human exploitation and the struggle to remain in control of self.
+Now season 2 is underway, and it’s as gripping as a train wreck in real-time.
+The activity that fuels the Mr. Robot storyline is human exploitation and the struggle to remain in control of self.

-There’s a scene in Mr. Robot’s episode 3, where Ray (Craig Anderson) is attempting to bring Elliot Alderson (Rami Malek) into his confidence.
-Allegedly unbeknownst to Ray, Elliot is a hacktivist who wants to crash the system, otherwise known as western civilization.
+There’s a scene in Mr. Robot’s episode 3 where Ray (Craig Anderson) attempts to bring Elliot Alderson (Rami Malek) into his confidence.
+Allegedly unbeknownst to Ray, Elliot is a hacktivist who wants to crash the system, otherwise known as Western civilization.

 “What you care about controls you”